iamXaidar/school-app-django/README.md

 The application helps keep records of high school staff and students.

 This release have:
-- Sqlite3 database with related tables and data containing information of students, classes, teachers, staff and parents.
+- Sqlite3 database with related tables and data containing information of students, classes, teachers, parents, management, staff and messages.
   * All matches of names and addresses are random.
 Data was taken from MySQL open database named sakila.
 - Default django administration
+- Permissions:
+  - The app is available only to users.
+Visitors without authentication can not view the website.
+  - Teachers are high level staff, they can view the application, but can not manage and change data in administrative panel.
+  - Each person in management staff can make CRUD operations with own area of responsibility.
+  - Management staff and admin are included to Management group, that can public any information at home page.
-- Default Django templates showing necessary at current information
+- Default Django templates showing necessary information
 - Bootstrap styles

 Next releases will have:
-- New tables
+- Redis caching
-- Authentication and permissions.
 - API
 - Django's templates will be changed to really front-end using vue.js or another js framework.
 - Test cases